natkinson1/backgammon-AI/README.md

 # AI

-The AI played 200,000 games against itself to learn a model capable of playing a good game of backgammon.
+The AI played 350,000 games against itself to learn a model capable of playing a good game of backgammon.
 The AI used a reinforcement learning algorithm to train the network.

+This is an overview of the models and how they were trained:

+**model.pth** : This was trained on 200,000 games with a learning rate of 0.1.
+It was also trained on a simple reward function.

+**model_205000_games_04082025.pth** - **model_300000_games_05082025.pth** : Trained from the existing previous model and used an updated complex reward function which rewards the agent more when winning more convincingly.

+**model_350000_14082025.pth** : This model is an update to the previous model.
+It is fine tuned by using exponential decay on the learning rate to minimise the loss function.
+The lowest learning rate used was: 0.1 * exp(-1 * 0.0015 * 50000) + 0.000001